Devcom and Gamescom detail online-only gaming events in August

 And during the summer, Devcom will introduce two new extensions: Devcom Tutorials and Devcom MasterClasses.
 The tutorials will take place on Twitch and will cover all aspects of game development, like tech, design, production, leadership, and also setting up your own studio.

-Aimed towards indies, newcomers, students and part-time developers, the Devcom Tutorials starting in June are intended to help young and upcoming studios to find their way to success.
+Aimed towards indies, newcomers, students, and part-time developers, the Devcom Tutorials starting in June are intended to help young and upcoming studios to find their way to success.

 The Devcom MasterClasses will be held as exclusive webinars, aimed to help, and further educate industry professionals.
 The Devcom MasterClasses will be starting in July.
 More information on the speakers, topics, and schedules will be revealed soon.

-Another new feature: Devcom podcasts.
-Lars Janssen, director of studio relations at Koch Media/Deep Silver, and Nico Balletta, head of programs at Devcom) will lead ask-me-anything (AMAs) with Devcom speakers and other industry experts, Devcom advisory board industry discussions, and more.
+Another new feature is Devcom podcasts.
+Lars Janssen, the director of studio relations at Koch Media/Deep Silver; and Nico Balletta, head of programs at Devcom), will lead ask-me-anything (AMAs) with Devcom speakers and other industry experts, Devcom advisory board industry discussions, and more.
 The podcasts are part of a range of services that the organizers have developed in the form of various Patreon memberships.
 Starting in mid-June, subscribers can access the content and get a ticket for Devcom 2021 with a monthly contribution.

 Finally, the Devcom Digital Conference 2020 will be an extended digital business-to-business (B2B) event in the two weeks ending August 30.